-US news highlights week of 10 May includes announcements that nationwide Americans are getting back to work as the country re-opens many non-essential businesses.
-While the US President, Donald J. Trump has indicated that individual states’ governors will make the call on what to reopen and when, he continues to speak out publicly of the desire to get the US economy moving.
+US news highlights the week of 10 May includes announcements that nationwide Americans are getting back to work as the country re-opens many non-essential businesses.
+Meanwhile, US President Donald J. Trump has indicated that individual states’ governors will make the call on what to reopen and when, as he continues to speak out publicly of the desire to get the US economy moving.
 It is no secret that international tourism is a boon to the US economy as it is in the UK, and sojourners as well as economists would be ecstatic to see leisure travel resume.

-In the United Kingdom on 10 May, Prime Minister Boris Johnson called on Britons to go back to work beginning Wednesday the 13th, for those who have not been able to work from home such as those in construction and manufacturing.
-Mr. Johnson has though advised against the use of public transportation for now when possible.
+In the United Kingdom on 10 May, Prime Minister Boris Johnson called on Britons to return to work beginning Wednesday the 13th, for those who have not been able to work from home such as those in construction and manufacturing.
+Mr. Johnson has, though, advised against the use of public transportation for now when possible.
 The measures are described as a “conditional plan” aimed to slowly allow the lockdown to be lifted in phases.
 The Stay at Home message of the initial lockdown has been replaced by a Stay Alert maxim.
 However, the easing of restrictions pertains primarily to England.
 Wales, Scotland, and Northern Ireland have extended much of their lockdown restrictions to 28 May.
-In England though people will be able to enjoy the freedom of outdoor recreation with members of their household and will be allowed to meet one person at a time outside of their household members.
-Phase 2 when retail reopens will begin on 1 June.
+In England, though, people will be able to enjoy the freedom of outdoor recreation with members of their household and will be allowed to meet one person at a time outside of their household members.
+Phase 2 when retail reopens, will begin on 1 June.
 On Monday, 11 May, whilst speaking to Parliament, the prime minister said, “We are seeing the indomitable spirit of Britain."
 He also announced that some schools in the UK may open at the beginning of June.
-The phased in approach would have the youngest students returning first.
+The phased-in approach would have the youngest students returning first.